 C’mon’…I know you know it.

 If you guessed women, congratulations!
-You recognize the fact that the United States has left men to be in charge of practically everything (and as you young intellectuals refer it to as-the epitome of the patriarchy.)
-80% of congress is comprised of men and being that only one out of every five members of congress is a woman, a female representative’s voice, let alone her vote, is largely silenced, dismissed and statistically eliminated.
+You recognize the fact that the United States has left men to be in charge of practically everything (and as you young intellectuals refer it to as the epitome of the patriarchy.)
+80% of Congress is comprised of men and being that only one out of every five members of Congress is a woman, a female representative’s voice, let alone her vote, is largely silenced, dismissed and statistically eliminated.
 Male politicians, because of their majority standing, dominate the political conversation and inevitably dominate American policy and progress.

 Being a politician isn’t an easy job, let alone being a woman in a somewhat unwelcoming realm.
 Yet women are fearless, strong, intelligent and at the end of the day, women are unstoppable.
-Women who reflect these characteristics are also reflected within our day-to-day politics.
+Women who reflect these characteristics are also reflected in our day-to-day politics.

 Politician: Maxine Waters